 Each regional committee of the NC Balance of State CoC elects a representative to serve on the Steering Committee.
-This process was established to provide broad geographic representation for the decision-making process.
+This process was established to provide broad geographic representation and to ensure each regional committee has an equal voice in the decision-making process.

-7 Indicate the se election process of g roup l eaders : ( select all that a apply): - -
+Indicate the selection process of group leaders: (select all that apply):